As my second blogging anniversary approaches, I feel like I am finally getting the hang of this process. It took me a while.

 One of the best ways to meet new blogging friends and reconnect with familiar ones is to add your posts to link-ups.

-Here is a list of some of the link-ups I join:
+Here is a list of the link-ups I may join:

 - Coco from Running With Perseverance and Deborah from Confessions of a Mother Runner for their Ultimate Coffee Date